FarronF/limerick-council-meetings/meetings/2023/02/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th January 2023.md

 promoting Fairtrade and to the importance of everyone in getting involved and working

-together to achieve Fairtrade Status for Newcastle West.--- 4
+together to achieve Fairtrade Status for Newcastle West.
+---
+4

 Sr. D O’Connor referred to the importance of schools being made aware of the importance of